 Egypt’s an interesting country – for business and otherwise.
 Still unsure of its footing after a wave of revolution(s), it looks to its economy to sustain some form of stability.
-There’s high potential, given a population over 90 million and uniquely positioned between Middle East and North Africa – helped by a blossoming startup ecosystem with coworking places popping up all over – but still a long way to go.
+There’s high potential, given a population over 90 million and uniquely positioned between the Middle East and North Africa – helped by a blossoming startup ecosystem with coworking places popping up all over – but still a long way to go.

 The Fintech sector/vertical is typically the first step for an economy looking to ride the digital wave: payment, lending and capital raising solutions/startups enable other more complex digital businesses to grow.
 (Check Wamda/Payfort’s Fintech report in MENA)

 From the macroeconomic point of view, the government is seemingly helpful but strapped for cash.
-To obtain a much needed loan by the IMF, Egypt has gone through a harsh currency devaluation, subsidy cuts on fuel, utilities and other essential goods (which lead to inflation over 30%).
+To obtain a much-needed loan by the IMF, Egypt has gone through a harsh currency devaluation, subsidy cuts on fuel, utilities and other essential goods (which lead to inflation over 30%).

-The government HAS been trying to enable the private sector, doing policy work on SME lending, microfinance and others – to avoid lending being dominated by treasury bills – and facilitating “innovation” in financing public works, e.g.: Suez Canal expansion.
+The government HAS been trying to enable the private sector, doing policy work on SME lending, microfinance, and others – to avoid lending being dominated by treasury bills – and facilitating “innovation” in financing public works, e.g.: Suez Canal expansion.

 In a country where only around 14% of the population has a bank account, all of this can be prime territory for startups and different solutions.

 Very much a cash economy, borrowing is seen as demeaning– even for businesses – financial literacy is low – and it reaches an extent that fascinates me: being able to order a fridge or mobile phone online.. and pay cash on delivery?

 Definitely appreciate it, as my non-Egyptian cards never seem to work.